Qcompiler/MIXQ/README.md

 # MixQ

-MIXQ: Taming Dynamic Outliers in Mixed-Precision Quantization by Online Prediction
+MixQ: Taming Dynamic Outliers in Mixed-Precision Quantization by Online Prediction

+We use  mixed-precision GEMM for enhancing throughput.

+Please refer to https://github.com/Qcompiler/vllm-mixed-precision for end-to-end text generation.

+## Comparision with AWQ

+Assuming we have a task that is computing the PPL(perplexity) of Wikitext2.
+The dataset wikitext has xx validation data.
+For ```batch size  = 32```, the task is devided into xxx.

+AWQ implements the task in seconds with  xx it/s.

+MixQ   implements the task in seconds with xx it/s.

+For ```batch size  = 256```, the task is devided into xxx.

+AWQ implements the task in seconds with  xx it/s.

+MixQ   implements the task in seconds with xx it/s.

 ## Benchmarking the throughput